Peer Group Leader Training, Nuwara Eliya

 Through partner organisations, the British Council has established networks of non-formal community-based girls clubs which are effective in reducing barriers, developing girls’ English and digital skills and increasing educational, social and economic opportunity.
 These clubs have so far reached over 14,780 adolescent girls across India, Nepal, Sri Lanka and Bangladesh.

 After completing a scoping study in 2022, the first EDGE pilot was run in Sri Lanka between January and May 2023.
 This covered three districts – Nuwara Eliya, Puttalam, and Colombo (Slave Island).
 30 peer group leaders were trained to deliver clubs to 120 girls in their areas.
-EDGE then expanded to cover the additional districts of Monaragala and Matale.
-Now there are 60 peer group leaders delivering clubs to 720 girls.
+In the second half of the year, the project expanded to cover two additional districts - Monaragala and Matale.
+By March 2024, the club members completed the EDGE Foundation course that provided them with essential skills and knowledge in English, ICT and life skills.
+Spanning across four provinces in the country, EDGE clubs in the five districts directly impacted 720 adolescent girls aged 13-17 and 60 peer group leaders aged 13 to 19.

 Programme objective

-The programme aims to improve the life prospects of 780 adolescent girls in socio-economically marginalised communities in Sri Lanka.
+The programme in the current phase aims to improve the life prospects of 1130 members and 94 peer group leaders, totalling 1224 adolescent girls in socio-economically marginalised communities in Sri Lanka.
 It will achieve this by

 • Improving the leadership skills of a smaller group of peer leaders drawn from the same communities of adolescent girls.